Companies in Wolfenbüttel: Climate balance workshop for the future!

 Sustainability: A need of the hour

 Sustainability, environmental protection and energy efficiency are on the agenda for many companies.
 The increasing demands of social responsibility and legal requirements, such as the EU taxonomy and CSRD, cannot be overlooked.
-TÜV Nord offers numerous services to support companies in the transition to a sustainable economy.
-These include CO₂ accounting and the development of decarbonization strategies.
+TÜV NORD offers numerous services to support companies in the transition to a sustainable economy.
+This includes, among other things, CO₂ accounting and the development of decarbonization strategies.

-In view of the impending billion dollar EU penalty payments for the building sector and traffic in the event of continuous standstill, it is urgently needed to take clear steps towards sustainability.
-Companies are required to deal with the topic in order to secure long -term success and competitiveness.
-This is not only a bid of the hour, but also an opportunity to set new standards in your own business area.
+In view of the threat of billions of euros in EU fines for the building sector and transport due to continued standstill, it is urgently necessary to take clear steps towards sustainability.
+Companies are required to address the issue in order to ensure long-term success and competitiveness.
+This is not only the need of the hour, but also an opportunity to set new standards in your own business area.